Oregon Historic Trails Fund

 Required Attachments

-• Letter(s) of support directly related to the project (optional).
+• Letter(s) of support directly related to the project (Please provide one and no more than three).

 Grantee Reporting

-Grantees are expected to report on the use of the funds nine months after the award date.
+Grantees are expected to report on the use of the funds 11 months after the award date.
 The Grant Evaluation Form should be sent to reports@oregoncf.org.

 Staff Assistance